polistat/content-2022/races/governor/AZ.md

 ## About Arizona
-Arizona has three main regions being the northwestern Colorado Plateau, a transition mountainous region, and the southern basin, where most major cities reside.
-Being on the border, Arizona has an incredibly high proportion of Hispanics, nearly 31.7%.
+Arizona became the forty-eighth state in 1912 after being purchased from Mexico in 1853.
+It has three main regions being the northwestern Colorado Plateau, a transition mountainous region, and the southern basin, where most major cities reside.
+Being on the border, Arizona has an incredibly high proportion of Hispanics, nearly 31.7%.Phoenix, Arizona's capital, has been rated the hottest city in America.

 ---